 Here are six helpful tips for increasing your response results for you folks who love the thrill of watching those results roll in.

 The best thing you can do to boost your response rates is to follow the first rule of permission email marketing: send only to people who’ve asked to receive your emails.
 Keep in mind that folks who have quality, permission-based lists and who know their audience typically garner the best responses.
 Along these lines, you’ll want encourage your readers to add your From Address to their address books, to help ensure safe delivery week after week and to keep your messages consistently in your readers’ inboxes.

 Keep your list clean.

 Maintain a clean list by handling bounces properly and scrubbing your list regularly.
 Be sure to check those emails that bounced – the email could be incorrect because of a typo or it may no longer be a valid address.
-Remember, after a few bounces WebbMail will automatically change the status of that email to Error and campaigns are sent only to Active members of your audience.
-Scrubbing your list includes removing duplicates or generic accounts (e.g., [email protected] or [email protected]) and removing inactive addresses with no opens or clicks in the last 12 months (or the period of time appropriate for your sending).
+Scrubbing your list includes removing duplicates or generic accounts (e.g., info@ or sales@) and removing inactive addresses with no opens or clicks in the last 12 months (or the period of time appropriate for your sending).